sidaroz/journaling-project/README.md

 ### Remote Hosting

 - API is hosted on heroku in {add link}
-- Website is deployed on netlity {add link}
+- Website is deployed on netlify {add link}

 ### Usage